 The products currently available from Energenie are sockets or a power strip, whereas some other suppliers also provide light switches which I found useful.
 The main advantage of the Energenie sockets is that this is the only supplier to provide this as an add-on board for the Raspberry Pi which is much easier and more reliable than hacking a remote control.

 One thing about the Energenie remote controls is that I believe that all the remote controls (including the pi-mote) are registered using a unique identify code.
 Whilst this prevents having multiple controllers for each socket it does have the advantage that a neighbour using the same system cannot accidentally interfere with your sockets.
 I don’t believe it adds true security as it would still be possible to create your own controller board that monitors the wireless signal and then sends the same signals it does protect against accidental triggering.
 To do so would be pretty difficult and it’s unlikely that anyone would try and spoof a wireless remote control to turn your lights on or off.

 I think that the Energenie product is much better than the one I was using before, dual remote feature is useful (included in new models) and it would be even better if there were some more home automation adapters in future (I have been told that there will be an extended range in future).

 Adding an aerial

 cd pi-power and then run the software using:

-This will start the web interface and you can then connect to interface using the IP address of the Raspberry Pi in a web browser.
+ip addr on the Raspberry Pi to find your IP address).
 It should be possible to connect from a Raspberry Pi, PC or mobile phone and click the appropriate button to turn the socket on and off.